PLEX-Platform/plex-project-management-workspace/.github/ISSUE_TEMPLATE/product-backlog-item.md

 #### The entire Scrum Team must agree to these Acceptance Criteria by the end of the Sprint Planning meeting.
 Is this true?
 - [ ] Yes

+#### The Customer (For example, Wilrik.
+Replace with your own Customer.) must agree to these Acceptance Criteria before development starts.
+Is this true?
+- [ ] Yes

 ## Work Items
 - [ ] Seed database with projects which have corresponding ids to the local docker version of the Dex API (Replace with your own)
 - [ ] ...